 Exploratory Analysis of Unaccompanied Migrant Children Data

-Recently, the New York Times released data looking at the number of unaccompanied migrant children who have crossed into the United States.
+In 2023, the New York Times released data about the number of unaccompanied migrant children who have crossed into the United States.
 The U.S. Department of Human Health and Services keeps this data, and the NYT gained access to it through the Freedom of Information Act.
-Conditions for often these children are dire, with many facing violence, abuse, and poverty.
+Conditions for these children are often dire, with many facing violence, abuse, and poverty.
 As the newspaper notes, Americans have used these children to build roofs and work the night shift of dangerous jobs.
-Frequently, the federal agencies ignored numerous warnings about the exploitation of these children.
+Frequently, federal agencies ignored numerous warnings about the exploitation of these children.

 The release of the dataset shows just how dire the conditions are for many of these children.
 From a quick glance online, it does not seem that many individuals are looking at the dataset in any detail.
 Consequently, I decided to dive deeper into the dataset to uncover insights and trends about these children.
 What countries do they come from?
 What areas of the country are most statistically likely to receive them?
 How has the number of children changed over time?
 What are some predictors that increase the number of days unaccompanied children spend in U.S. custody?